Gas pipeline link between Bulgaria and Greece delayed until June 2022

 The 240-million-euros Interconnector Greece-Bulgaria (IGB) pipeline was planned to have been ready by the end of 2020, when Sofia's 25-year deal with Azeri gas company SOCAR to import 1 billion cubic metres of natural gas a year kicked off.

-The IGB, a 182-kilometre pipeline (113 miles), is being constructed by a joint venture of Bulgaria’s state energy company BEH and Greece’s gas utility DEPA and Italy’s Edison.
+The IGB, a 182-kilometre pipeline (113 miles), is being constructed by a joint venture of Bulgaria's state energy company BEH and Greece's gas utility DEPA and Italy's Edison (EDNn.MI).

 "We have given our consent to the request of the ICGB to extend the deadline for the start of operations of the IGB to June 30, 2022," said Ivan Ivanov, head of Bulgaria's energy regulator.